 Only when they are after another payment they will come out of the black hole.
 That happened last week.
 The second month’s rent was due, better the invoice was sent, done by a lovely lady called Charlotte.
 Her LinkedIn profile states she has finished Senior College in 2004, worked as a medical receptionist in Coffs Harbour till 2008, moved to the Gold Coast for a Medical Office Assistant job, which she then left in 2012 to become a Sales Consultant at Ray White with the highlight to be a Director of RE/MAX from June 2017 onwards.
 Her signature says Asset Manager.
 A look at the RE/MAX website indicates RE/MAX is a Real estate franchise.
 The website also reveals Charlotte has opened a RE/MAX Transact with her Husband, Kristoffer.
 Why do I write an entire essay about her, easy to understand the history of the person I am dealing with.

 Her first email came through with the following text:

 „Please find invoice for rent, attached to this email for payment.

 Please ensure you take bank transfer times into consideration when paying the rent to ensure it reaches the Trust Account in time.“

 The invoice was not attached to this email.
 Reading the whole text, I feel it is not well written.
 But what do I know as none English native speaker?

-Looks like they wanted to waste our time because now we had to ask for the invoice.
-Is it really so difficult to do the one job you have to do right?
-Or was the Latte more important that it was not possible to check if the email had an attachment?
-Or is the Smartphone generation not able to hold concentration for longer as 30 seconds?
-I really do not know.
+It looks like they wanted to waste our time because now we had to ask for the invoice.
+Is it so difficult to do the one job you have to do right?
+Or was the Latte more vital that it was not possible to check if the email had an attachment?
+Or is the Smartphone generation not able to hold concentration for long as 30 seconds?
+I do not know.

 Dick 2: Company Cleanaway